lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

 ### _Other Resources_

 A tutorial on [PbTe](https://github.com/lordcephei/lordcephei.github.io/blob/master/pages/fptut-pbte.md) also covers the basics, in somewhat more detail, which you can compare to a [corresponding tutorial for the ASA](/https://lordcephei.github.io/asa-doc.md/),  See [this tutorial](xx) for the calculation of a ferromagnetic metal.
 [This tutorial](xxx) shows how to calculate optical properties for PbTe.
 See [this tutorial](xx) for the calculation of the optical mode frequency in Si.
+[This document](xxx) gives an overview of the lmf implementation; the formalism behind the method is described in this [book chapter](xx)

 _____________________________________________________________

 ### _FAQ_
 Below is a list of frequently asked questions.
 Please get in contact if you have other questions.

-1) How does **blm**{: style="color: blue"} determine the augmentation spheres?
+1) How does **blm**{: style="color: blue"} determine the augmentation sphere radii?

 Overlaps free atom densities and looks for where potential is flat.